i2000s/en/notebooks/SystemAdmin.md

 ```
 sudo apt purge nvidia*
 sudo rm /etc/X11/xorg.conf # Run only when xorg.conf is there.
+sudo find / -type f 2> /dev/null | grep -i nvidia | grep -i \\.ko # If this gives any output, delete those files one by one to make sure there won't be any version mismatch problem after the installation if the driver to be installed is a different version from any previous ones.
 sudo ubuntu-drivers autoinstall
 ```
 The building process will be configuring all installed Linux kernels.